-The data you choose to upload will contribute to a pool of data of direct relevance for the implementation of indigenous peoples’ rights.
+The data you choose to upload to the Indigenous Navigator, either through our CMS system, or via the Global Data Portal will contribute to a pool of data of direct relevance for the implementation of indigenous peoples’ rights.
 The data allows indigenous peoples to compare their situation with that of other indigenous communities across the world.

 Uploading data to the Indigenous Navigator Data Portal requires community consent.